 THOMAS M. EHRET has served on the Company's Board of Directors since April 1997.
-Mr. Ehret has been Senior Executive Vice President of Coflexip Stena Offshore since 1995 and served as Chief Operating Officer for the Group from December 1994 to January 1996 and since February 1998.
+Mr. Ehret has been Senior Executive Vice President of Coflexip Stena Offshore since 1995 and has served as Chief Operating Officer for the Group since February 1995.
 From 1989 through 1994, Mr. Ehret served as President and Chief Executive Officer of the Stena Offshore Group based in Aberdeen, Scotland.